Waradu/a.ni.me/README.md

 ## 🤨 A•NI•ME? what is this?

 A•NI•ME helps you keep track of all the anime you’ve watched.
 It’s simple, fast, and easy to use!
-You can sort and filter your list, share it with friends.
+You can sort and filter your list and share it with friends.

 You can also hide shows you don’t want others to see 😏.
 Soon, you’ll be able to sync your list across devices and get cool recommendations!
 It’s perfect for any anime fan who watches a lot!